arjoghosh/foundry-chat-app/README.md

 1. Open **Attach source files from a ZIP**.
 2. Upload a project ZIP.
 3. Select the relevant files.
-4. Optionally preview the exact attachment context.
+4. Optionally preview the attachment context.
 5. Ask a question or use a suggested review prompt.

 Example questions: